Accumulation by dispossession: Examples

 Margaret Thatcher's program for the privatization of social housing in Britain was initially seen as beneficial for the lower classes which could now move from rental to ownership at a relatively low cost, gain control over assets and increase their wealth.
 However, housing speculation took over following the transfers (particularly in the prime central locations), and low-income populations were forced out to the periphery.
 Ultimately, the new homeowners were also borrowers and paid portions of their yearly income as interest on long-term mortgages, effectively transferring a portion of their wealth to the owners of banks with licenses to create debt money from fractional reserves.
 Thatcher's council privatization scheme increased the potential number of borrowers in the UK by up to 20% of UK residents who lived in council housing at the end of the 1970s.
-Contemporary examples include attempts to deprive people of land in places like Nandigram in India and eMacambini in South Africa.

-Privatization is the process of transferring public assets from the state to the private companies.
-Productive assets include natural resources, such as earth, forest, water, and air.
-Such are assets that states have used to hold in trust for the people it represents.
-To privatize them away and sell them as stock to private companies is what Harvey calls accumulation by dispossession.

-State redistributions can be in the form of contracts given to power groups: for large infrastructures, services paid by the state and carried out by private enterprise, defense developments, research projects.
-One would have to find out if those contracts serve public good in a fair way or if they sustain a power structure.
-Also, the granting of licenses for all sorts of state sanctioned activities can turn out as unfair wealth distribution.
-Another important redistribution channel is by State supported financing of private enterprise activities.

-Relation to Marxism

-Harvey links these practices to what Karl Marx called original or primitive accumulation, and ties these to examples from the real world.
-He therefore draws on the theory of ongoing primitive accumulation by Rosa Luxemburg as laid out in The Accumulation of Capital.
-The neoliberal modernity is, according to Harvey, a modernity in which dispossession plays a large role and in which the capital class is gaining power at the expense of the labour class.